When you experience a bone break (also known as a fracture), it’s important that the bone can heal properly in its original position.

 There are several treatments for a broken bone, and the one a doctor recommends is based upon several factors.
 These include how severe the break is and where it is.

 While some bones can heal by wearing a cast, others may require more invasive treatments, such as bone fracture repair.

 Bone fracture repair is a surgery to fix a broken bone using metal screws, pins, rods, or plates to hold the bone in place.
 It’s also known as open reduction and internal fixation (ORIF) surgery.

 Bone fracture repair is used when a broken bone doesn’t or wouldn’t heal properly with casting or splinting alone.

-Improper healing that requires ORIF surgery can occur in cases of compound fractures and fractures that involve joints, such as wrists and ankles.
+Improper healing that requires ORIF surgery can occur in cases when the bone is sticking through the skin (compound fractures) and fractures that involve joints, such as wrists and ankles.

 - an allergic reaction to anesthesia

 You can minimize your risk for complications by disclosing all medical conditions and medications you’re taking as well as following your doctor’s post-procedure orders carefully.
 This can include instructions on keeping your dressing clean and dry.

 Bone fracture repair surgery can take several hours.
 You may be given general anesthesia to put you to sleep during your surgery or local anesthesia to numb only the broken limb.